Opening Day News

 Dear BWS Families,

-Welcome to the 2021-22 school year, our 50th anniversary year.
-We are counting down to the first days of school!
+Welcome to the 2022-23 school year!
+We are counting down to the first days of school:

-- Wednesday, September 8 for grades 1-8 students
+- Wednesday, September 7 for Grades 1-8 students

 We welcome students between 8:00 and 8:10am, for a prompt 8:15 start.
-They will need their backpacks, school supplies, any summer assignments, a water bottle and a snack.
-Grade school students wear assembly dress on the first day.
+They will need their backpacks, requested school supplies, any summer assignments, a water bottle and a snack.
+Grades School students wear assembly dress on the first day.
 You’ll find more about assembly dress here.

 Health and Safety

-We continue to closely monitor the impact of COVID-19 as we prepare to reopen school.
-The good news is that all of last year’s work prepares us for this coming year, with a structure in place to implement policies that are deeply informed by experience.
+We continue to closely monitor the impact of Covid-19 as we prepare to reopen school.
+The good news is that all of the past two years’ planning, preparedness and successful execution prepares us for whatever may come, with a structure in place to implement policies that are deeply informed by experience.